IMRAN-Anisha/IMRAN-Anisha/README.md

 Some recent projects include Community Connect, a volunteer matching web app, and BlueByte, an educational platform co-founded to make coding more accessible to students.

-When not coding, you’ll find me exploring new skills, amazed by the stars, or sipping coffee.
+When not coding, you’ll find me exploring new skills, amazed by the stars, or enjoying coffee.
 — Deeply curious about the future of AI, ethics, and tech in education.

 🌱 Currently learning: Next.js, React, and UI/UX design